September 22, 2017

 • Recreational drug use

-If you are still engaged in these activities, you may want to consider if now Is the right time to apply for a Record Suspension.
+If you are still engaged in these activities, you may want to consider if now is the right time to apply for a Record Suspension.
 If your application is denied for these reasons, the Parole Board will not return your fee of $631.

 Not all of these incidents will appear in a police check, but the Parole Board will do a much more thorough job of investigating your background.
 For example, traffic tickets may not appear on a police check, but the Parole Board has been known to consider them.